 Help reduce puffiness and bruising post-treatment with ultrasound.
 One of the hardest parts of cosmetic surgery recovery is waiting for the bruising and swelling to fade.
 Ultrasound can make it happen sooner by reducing puffiness and bruising after treatment.
 We love pairing ultrasound with facial treatments and it has the added benefit of tightening and firming the skin too.

 A Positive Attitude

 Recovery is often the most challenging part of the plastic surgery process, but it also means you’re almost there.
 Look forward to your results and remember, recovery moves quickly.
 Soon you’ll be enjoying perkier breasts or a flatter tummy.
-You can do this, and when you do, you’re going to love the results.
+You can do this by following these plastic surgery recovery tips, and when you do, you’re going to love the results.